mapping-commons/rda-fair-mappings/docs/resources.md

 - [Cross-Domain Interoperability Framework](https://worldfair-project.eu/cross-domain-interoperability-framework/): "A set of guidelines and practice for using domain-agnostic standards to support the interoperability and reusability of FAIR data."
 Primarily relevant to mappings in advocating for the adoption of a single standard for various aspects of metadata that require integration, aiming to reduce the number of required mappings.
 - [SEMAF: A Proposal for a Flexible Semantic Mapping Framework](https://codata.org/report-semaf-a-proposal-for-a-flexible-semantic-mapping-framework): "A study for a flexible framework to create, document and publish semantic mappings and cross-walks linking different semantic artefacts within a particular scientific community and across scientific domains."
 SEMAF sets out a model for describing mappings and lays out some requirements for a proposed framework for managing mappings.
 SEMAF advocates for these mappings and cross-walks to be FAIR.
   - [SEMAF Report](https://doi.org/10.5281/zenodo.4651420)
+- [The X3ML mapping definition language](https://github.com/isl/x3ml).
+An XML based language which describes schema mappings in such a way that they can be collaboratively created and discussed by experts.

 ## Mapping Tools